 Stage: Pregnancy Fetal Alcohol syndrom Evidence: Pregnancy ne (FAS).
-NICE and NTA Guidance At the first contact with a healthcare professional: information should be given on lifestyle advice, including smoking cessation, and the implications of recreational drug use and alcohol consumption in pregnancy Pregnant women and women planning a pregnancy should be advised to avoid drinking alcohol in the first 3 months of pregnancy if possible because it may be associated with an increased risk of miscarriage.
+NICE and NTA Guidance At the first contact with a healthcare professional: information should be given on lifestyle advice, including smoking cessation, and the implications of recreational drug use and alcohol consumption in pregnancy1 Pregnant women and women planning a pregnancy should be advised to avoid drinking alcohol in the first 3 months of pregnancy if possible because it may be associated with an increased risk of miscarriage.
 If women choose to drink alcohol during pregnancy they should be advised to drink no more than 1 to 2 UK units once or twice a week (1 unit equals half a pint of ordinary strength lager or beer, or one shot [25 ml] of spirits.
 One small [125 ml] glass of wine is equal to 1.5 UK units).
 Although there is uncertainty regarding a safe level of alcohol consumption in pregnancy, at this low level there is no evidence of harm to the unborn baby.
 New Women should be informed that getting drunk or binge drinking during pregnancy (defined as more than 5 standard drinks or 7.5 UK units on a single occasion) may be harmful to the unborn baby.
-Use professional judgement as to whether to revise the AUDIT scores downwards when screening: women, including those who are or are planning to become pregnant, TWEAK and T-ACE are superior screening instruments for detecting alcohol misuse amongst pregnant women [three review articles] If someone is reluctant to accept a referral, offer an extended brief intervention.
+Use professional judgement as to whether to revise the AUDIT scores downwards when screening: women, including those who are or are planning to become pregnant2, TWEAK and T-ACE are superior screening instruments for detecting alcohol misuse amongst pregnant women [three review articles] 3 If someone is reluctant to accept a referral, offer an extended brief intervention.
 Evidence There is limited evidence around psychosocial and educational programmes for increasing abstinence from alcohol in pregnancy.
-The intervention reviewed varied widely [Cochrane review 2009].
-There is a lack of research to draw a conclusion round pharmacologic interventions, psychosocial interventions or Home visits for pregnant women with alcohol or drug problems Gaps in Evidence Although drinking in pregnancy can harm the fetus in first few months, there are, as yet no effective programmes to intervene or prevent a woman who is dependent on alcohol and pregnant from continue to drink excessively Key priorities for imp acting life course in this age band 1.
-Prevent child dren being born with fetal alcohol syndrome.
+The intervention reviewed varied widely [Cochrane review 2009]4.
+There is a lack of research to draw a conclusion round pharmacologic interventions5, psychosocial interventions6 or Home visits for pregnant women with alcohol or drug problems Gaps in Evidence Although drinking in pregnancy can harm the fetus in first few months, there are, as yet no effective programmes to intervene or prevent a woman who is dependent on alcohol and pregnant from continue to drink excessively Key priorities for imp acting life course in this age band dren being born with fetal alcohol syndrome.
+Identify, diag nose and support those children that are born with the syndrome

-NICE clinical guideline 62: Antenatal care.
+$^{^{\}mathrm{1}}$ NICE clinical guideline 62: Antenatal care.
 June 2010